Fujifilm X70 vs Sony RX1

 - More detailed LCD: Has a higher resolution rear screen (1229k vs 1040k dots).

 - Better light gathering: Has a lens with a wider maximum aperture (f/2.0 vs f/2.8).

 - More heavily discounted: Has been around for much longer (launched in September 2012).

 Care should be taken when interpreting the review scores above, though.
-The ratings are only valid when refering to cameras in the same category and of the same age.
-Hence, a score should always be seen in the context of the camera's market launch date and its price, and rating-comparisons among cameras that span long time periods or concern very differently equipped models make little sense.
-Also, kindly note that some of the listed sites have over time developped their review approaches and their reporting style.
+The ratings are only valid when referring to cameras in the same category and of the same age.
+Thus, a score needs to be put into the context of the launch date and the launch price of the camera, and comparisons of ratings among very different cameras or across long time periods have little meaning.
+Also, please note that some of the review sites have changed their methodology and reporting over time.

 Other camera comparisons